-Everyone counts at St. Paul, from the oldest to the youngest person.
+Everyone counts at St. Paul.
 Everyone matters.
 No exceptions.
 We take seriously the biblical understanding of the church as the Body of Christ.
-In our best moments, the people of St. Paul function as interdependently as the parts of a human body working together.

 Nothing a congregation does compares with the importance and passion of its worship life.
 Worshiping together with other believers is our most prized moment for giving honest thanks to God.
 It’s that focused occasion in a given week for all of us to stop pretending to be God.

-Lutheran worship, if it is new to you, is not a spectator sport.
-Everyone participates in the exuberant praise, stirring music, grace-filled words, holy communion, and prayers that call upon the power of God.
+Lutheran worship is not a spectator sport.
+Everyone participates.
+Our exuberant praise, stirring music, grace-filled words, holy communion, and prayers draw on our deep tradition and from influences around the world.

 INTENTIONAL FAITH FORMATION

 Lutheran Christians consider their lives to be unfinished products.
 They are constantly seeking to grow in faith and deepen the meaning of their days.
 Lifelong learning is a big deal at St. Paul.
 We delight in every opportunity to strengthen our relationship with God over the entire course of our lives, learning with other Christian brothers and sisters and people of different faiths.

 St. Paul is a servant church.
 We take our cues for serving others from Jesus Christ, who in a single sentence summed up the importance of being available to others: I came not to be served, but to serve (Matthew 20:28).

 Grateful people are generous people.
-Interestingly enough, they also happen to be happy people.
+Interestingly enough, they are also happy people.
 St. Paul centers its life around gratitude to God for the abundant blessings of life.
 We believe strongly in the idea that “you make a living by what you earn; you make a life by what you give away.”